Parth-Mehrotra/hydejack/README.md

    ~~~yml
    sidebar_tags: [mytag, othertag]
    ~~~

 ### How to Add a New Post
+This is how to create new blog posts.

 1. Got to [`_posts`](https://github.com/Lattice3f/blog/tree/gh-pages/_posts) and create a new file.